Oneflow-Inc/oneflow/README.md

     - CUDA runtime is statically linked into OneFlow.
 OneFlow will work on a minimum supported driver, and any driver beyond.
 For more information, please refer to [CUDA compatibility documentation](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).

-    - Support for latest stable version of CUDA will be prioritized.
-Please upgrade your Nvidia driver to version 440.33 or above and install OneFlow for CUDA 10.2 if possible.
+    - Please upgrade your Nvidia driver to version 440.33 or above and install OneFlow for CUDA 10.2 if possible.

   ### Install with Pip Package